FamineSource/Kruger-Engine/README.md

 # What is Kruger?

-Kruger is a *game engine* written in C++ that uses the **ECS (Entity-Component-System)** architecture.
+Kruger is a *game engine* written in C++17 that uses the **ECS (Entity-Component-System)** architecture.
 This choice was made in order to make game creation and management dynamic, modular and easily scalable.<br>The project uses [Raylib]("https://github.com/raysan5/raylib") as a library for the graphical interface, rendering, audio and multiplatform support.

 > Although the engine is intended to be multiplatform, it has not been tested on MacOS